 "I'm not changing the subject, I'm in pain!"
 I retorted.

-Josh threw his hands into the air.
-“Good riddance!
-You could have gotten us both killed!”
+At this point Josh threw his hands into the air and exclaimed, "Good riddance!
+You could have gotten us both killed!"

-Now it was my turn to give my friend a skeptical look.
+Now it was my turn to give him a skeptical look.
 I lightly shook my head to check if the nausea was back, and since I was still standing on my own two feet at the end of it, I concluded that the previous impact had more bark than bite.
-With that I turned my attention back to Josh fuming in front of me.
+With that, I turned my attention back to the guy still fuming in front of me.

 "Don't be so dramatic.
 They were just delinquents."

 "Hey, hey!
 Don't shout."